anhcraft/QLDV/API.md

 - Note:
   + Only managers can do this request
     + Class managers are prohibited from fetching users out of their classes
-    + Global managers can fetch all users
+    + Global managers and root users can fetch all users
+  + `filterRole` has a limit defined by the role of the requester; in other words, a requester is prohibited from fetching users whom role is higher
   + The system will determine which fields are included in the response, which is the same as `GET /user/:id?`
 - Example response: